isabella232/infobip-pubnub-demo/README.md

 };
 ```

-Now we have a persisted list of users that have lost the connection to PubNub.
-All that is left to do is send them SMS text messages when someone posts in the chat.
+Now we have a persisted list of users who've lost the connection to PubNub.
+All that is left to do is to send them SMS messages when someone posts in the chat.
 For that we'll create a function that handles After Publish events on `chat-channel` and publishes new, SMS appropriate, messages on the `infobip_sms` channel.
-Messages published on that channel will be automatically picked up by the already installed Infobip SMS function and forwarded to Infobip API.
+Messages published on that channel will be automatically picked up by the already installed Infobip SMS function and forwarded to Infobip’s API

 ```javascript
 // PubNub function metadata: